DanielePassabi/Uni_AML2021_QueryImagesCompetition/README.md

 The remaining two scripts in the main folder are:

 - `select_random_images.py`: this script randomly generates the gallery and query folder from the starting training set.
-- `submit_results.py`: script for converting csv files of matchings to a json format, which is requested to be sent in order to submit competition results.
+- `submit_results.py`: script for converting csv files of matchings to a JSON format, which is requested to be sent in order to submit competition results.

 #### Select random images

 In order to create the gallery, `create_gallery()` simply selects randomically images and copies them in the gallery folder.
 The alternative to this simple implementation is `pick_stressful_gallery()`, which selects a specified number of images for each category and then inserts the remaining images to select from the distractor class.
 In this way, we can see whether the model recognizes or not a limited set of related images from a big set of distractors.

-THe query is created through `pick_images_query()`, which takes, for each category one or more images, such that they do not belong to the distractor class and they do not show in the gallery class.
+The query is created through `pick_images_query()`, which takes, for each category one or more images, such that they do not belong to the distractor class and they do not show in the gallery class.

 This algorithm revealed to be useful for evaluating and comparing all the solutions proposed.